From Wroclaw to Warsaw and back: IoT analysis with SAP HANA SQL

-In my previous blog posts I did visualization of non-transformed data from SensorPhone app persisted in SAP HANA database of HCP Trial via IoT Services.
-This time I want to calculate a speed I was driving.
+In my previous blog posts, I did visualization of non-transformed data from SensorPhone app persisted in the SAP HANA database of HCP Trial via IoT Services.
+This time I want to calculate the speed I was driving.
 Although this time I’ll use another subset of data – from another trip.

 So, I’ve got GPS points and timestamps and now need to calculate the speed in km/h for each point (every table’s row) as a distance driven from the previous GPS location divided by the time span between measurements.